ErikMogensen/SimpleWinForms/src/readme.md

 Just a simple project to test ci/cd with GitHub Actions.
+Does a change here trigger the PR flow?